-At MSB, we believe
+At MSB, we believe...

-- Student success is our first and foremost responsibility. - High expectations are critical to student success and are the shared responsibility of every staff member, student, family and stakeholder. - Every student deserves a safe and high-quality learning environment in which they will be treated with dignity and respect. - Every student has an individualized education plan based on their individual rate of learning and their assessed needs in all areas. - Every student will be provided the opportunity to participate in community-based transition skills including educational, employment and recreational activities. - Statewide interagency collaboration and sharing are beneficial and valuable to everyone providing services to students who are visually impaired and their families.
+- Student success is our first and foremost responsibility. - High expectations and collaboration between staff, students, families, and stakeholders are critical to student success. - Every student deserves a safe and supportive learning and living environment in which they will be treated with dignity and respect. - Every student has unique needs, interests, and abilities which will be addressed through their individualized education plan and a variety of rigorous course offerings and extracurricular activities. - Beginning at age 14 every student will be provided the opportunity to participate in transition skills to prepare them for future success. - Statewide interagency collaboration and sharing are beneficial to everyone providing services to students who are visually impaired and their families.